powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 A default `regulatingControl` is defined using the `voltageSetPoint`, `q`, and `controlMode` properties of the CGMES `staticVARcompensator` when only the `controlEnabled` of the `staticVARcompensator` is `true`.
 In that case the control will be local.

 #### Asynchronous Machine

+Each `asynchronousMachine` component of the CGMES model creates a new load in the PowSyBl grid model that is attached to a voltage level.
+The attributes are:
+- `P0` One of these two values (`P` from the `stateVariablesPowerFlow` profile or `P` from the `steadyStateHypothesisPowerFlow` profile) is copied according to the import options.
+- `Q0` One of these tow values (`Q` from the `stateVariablesPowerFlow` profile or `Q` from the `steadyStateHypothesisPowerFlow` profile) is copied according to the import options.
+- `LoadType` It will be `FICTITIOUS` if the `Id` of the `energySource` contains the pattern `fict`.
+Otherwise `UNDEFINED`.

+If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SV` the active and reactive power of the load is copied from the `stateVariablesPowerFlow` profile.
+Otherwise if it is `SSH` will be copy from the `steadyStateHypothesisPowerFlow` profile.

 #### Boundary Topology